spacekitcat/wbdm-proto-3/README.md

   - Web Audio clock
   - lookahead strategy ([ala, A Tale of Two Clocks](https://www.html5rocks.com/en/tutorials/audio/scheduling/))

 The code and the UI are really crappy, but the timing is pretty good.
-It uses the Web Audio clock to schedule when notes get played and a straightforward interval call to periodically cue samples for playback.
-You don't want to just cue all of your notes for playback at once because you'll have a hard time adjusting the sequence of samples (I'm building a drum machine remember) or keep track of what's playing easily.
+It uses the Web Audio clock to schedule sample playback when the action button is pressed.
+It independently keeps track of the scheduled sample playback requests, and outputs the sample name scheduled to play next.
+It also uses React to render the app and manage the App life cycle.

 ## Running